status-im/specs/docs/stable/1-client.md

 ### Protobuf

-We use [`protobuf`](https://developers.google.com/protocol-buffers/) in different layers, the version used is `proto3` unless stated otherwise.
+[`protobuf`](https://developers.google.com/protocol-buffers/) is used in different layers, version `proto3` used is unless stated otherwise.

 ## Components